 - Crystal Lake is just south of down on Highway 24 (East).

-Featured Leadville articles
+Featured Leadville blog

 4 Ghost Towns of Clear Creek Canyon – Clear Creek Canyon is full of ruins from Colorado’s early mining days.
 There are four remaining ghost towns in the canyon, which lies just west of Clear Creek Reservoir from Highway 24.
 Clear Creek runs the length…